 Savings plans dedicated to accruing money for college tuition also constitute a type of financial aid.
 Two popular varieties are the state-based 529 plans and the federal Coverdell Education Savings Accounts (ESA).
 These are attractive ways to save for college, because the interest on their growth isn't taxed when the money is withdrawn to pay for college tuition and fees.
 Both also allow the funds to be transferred if the student for whom the account was originally opened doesn't attend college [source: State Farm].

 Clearly there's a lot to be taken into consideration when looking at financial aid for full-time students.
-We hope to help you out a little more with the links on the next page.
+We hope to help you out a little more with the links below.

 - American Council on Education.
 "Working their way through college: student employment and its impact on the college experience."
 May 2006. http://www.acenet.edu/AM/Template.cfm?template=/CM/ContentDisplay.cfm&ContentFileID=1618